 Research Fellow - University of Miami Summer Research Program for Underrepresented Minorities 2006

-I am a fellowship-trained pediatric otolaryngologist who enjoys treating all disorders of the ears, nose, and throat in children, with a special interest in pediatric ear surgery (pediatric cochlear implantation, tympanomastoid surgery, minimally invasive endoscopic middle ear surgery), pediatric endoscopic sinus surgery, and pediatric airway surgery.
+I am a fellowship-trained pediatric otolaryngologist who enjoys treating disorders of the ears, nose, and throat in children, with a special interest in complex ear surgery (pediatric and adult cochlear implantation, tympanomastoid surgery, repair of ear drum perforations, and minimally invasive endoscopic middle ear surgery), pediatric endoscopic airway surgery, and pediatric endoscopic sinus surgery.
 My goal is to deliver high quality ENT care to all children and their families as if they were my own, with compassion and kindness.
 It is an absolute privilege for me to be entrusted with the care of a parent’s most precious treasure – their child.
 Every child is different, and I strive to use my clinical expertise to partner with parents and families, along with pediatricians and other pediatric specialists in order to formulate an effective and minimally invasive treatment plan for your child.

 About Johnathan Castaño

-Dr. Castaño is board-eligible in Otolaryngology-Head and Neck Surgery.
+Dr. Castaño is board-certified in Otolaryngology-Head and Neck Surgery.
 He is a South Florida native and attended the University of Miami for his undergraduate studies where he graduated with Cum laude honors and was inducted into Phi Beta Kappa.
 He remained in Miami for medical school, earning his medical degree from the University of Miami Miller School of Medicine, where he was inducted into the prestigious Alpha Omega Alpha medical honors society and participated in a yearly medical mission trip to the Dominican Republic.
 He completed his residency training in Otolaryngology-Head and Neck Surgery at West Virginia University in Morgantown.
 He subsequently completed a one-year clinical fellowship in Pediatric Otolaryngology at the Children’s Hospital of Pittsburgh, the oldest and one of the most prestigious Pediatric Otolaryngology fellowships in the country.
-While in fellowship, he further refined his skills in pediatric otologic surgery, pediatric cochlear implantation, and pediatric airway surgery and is excited to bring these skills back to WVU.
+While in fellowship, he further refined his skills in complex otologic surgery, cochlear implantation, pediatric airway surgery, and pediatric endoscopic sinus surgery.

-Dr. Castaño is a member of multiple professional organizations including the American Medical Association, the American Academy of Otolaryngology-Head and Neck Surgery, and the American Academy of Otolaryngic Allergy.
+Dr. Castaño is a member of multiple professional organizations including the American Academy of Otolaryngology-Head and Neck Surgery, and the American Academy of Pediatrics.
 He is proud to be a fellow member of the American Society for Pediatric Otolaryngology.
 He is the author of multiple journal articles and has presented at national meetings.

-Dr. Castaño is absolutely thrilled to return to WVU and aspires to do all that he can to help WVU Children’s Hospital become a world-class center for pediatric otolaryngology care.
+Dr. Castaño aspires to help WVU Children’s Hospital become a world-class center for pediatric otolaryngology care.

 Patient Care Information